hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - appropriate for server backups
         - less suspectible to damage when handling
             - because its completely encased
+        - hardest to hack into
     - Disadvantages
         - costs more per tape
         - gets curropt if placed near a magnetic field
+        - slower access speed
+            - as data is stored sequentially
+            - when getting data, should start at beginning and start finding
+            - not very silent
+                - it also has moving parts

 - Hard Disk Drives (HDDs)
     - have surfaces coated with magnetically sensitive material such as iron oxide